angulardart/site-angulardart/src/angular/guide/router/appendices.md

 * The third and final item provides the `id` of the *Dragon Crisis* (`{'id': '1'}`).
 * The resulting path is `/crisis-center/1`.

-In summary, you can write applications with one, two or more levels of routing.
+In summary, you can write apps with one, two or more levels of routing.
 The link parameters list affords the flexibility to represent any routing depth and any legal sequence of route names and route parameter values.